MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

         app.run('localhost', 4449)
     ```

-1. You may have noticed that the **Add > New Item** dialog box displays many other types of files you can add to a Python project, including a Python class, a Python package, a Python unit test, web.config files, and more.
+1. You may have noticed that the **Add > New Item** dialog box displays many other types of files you can add to a Python project, including a Python class, a Python package, a Python unit test, *web.config* files, and more.
 In general, these *item templates*, as they're called, are a great way to quickly create files with useful boilerplate code.

 **Question: Where can I learn more about Flask?**

-**Answer**: Refer to the Flask documentation, starting with the [Flask Quickstart](http://flask.pocoo.org/docs/0.12/quickstart/#quickstart) (flask.pocoo.org).
+**Answer**: Refer to the Flask documentation, starting with the [Flask Quickstart](http://flask.pocoo.org/docs/0.12/quickstart/#quickstart).

 ## Run the application

-1. Right-click `app.py` in **Solution Explorer** and select **Set as startup file**.
+1. Right-click *app.py* in **Solution Explorer** and select **Set as startup file**.
 This command identifies the code file to launch in Python when running the app.

     ![Setting the startup file for a project in Solution Explorer](media/quickstart-python-05-set-as-startup-file.png)